Diplomacy Online Studies

 Yes.
 Part-time enrollment consists of 2-6 credits (or 1-2 courses) and full-time status consists of 9-12 credits (or 3-4 courses).
 The enrollment status would affect the time required for completion.
 The certificate requires that you complete five courses total.
 The Master's program requires that you complete 10 courses total.

-- What kind of class work is involved in online courses; do I have to complete a test or final paper?
+What kind of class work is involved in online courses; do I have to complete a test

 Online course requirements may vary by professor – weekly assignments, online peer reviews and final research papers are common.

 What are the available online specializations for the master's degree programs?

 Online graduate specialization options include: Africa, Global Health and Human Security, Global Negotiation and Conflict Management, International Economics and Development, International Law and Human Rights and Post-Conflict State Reconstruction and Sustainability.
 Candidates are required to select one specialization (populated with three courses).
 In addition, the program electives can be bundled to form a second specialization.